Scalingo/documentation/_posts/languages/python/django/2000-01-01-geodjango.md

 ## Enable PostgreSQL PostGIS Extension

-Scalingo PostgreSQL includes [several extensions]({% post_url addons/scalingo-postgresql/2000-01-01-extensions %}).
+PostgreSQL includes [several extensions]({% post_url databases/postgresql/2000-01-01-extensions %}).
 PostGIS is an extension to handle geospatial data.
 After adding a PostgreSQL database to your application, you can enable the PostGIS extension with: